binarylinuxx/iniwm/docs/guide/configuration.md

 - **fullscreen-border**: Color for fullscreen windows (default: `000000`)

-Colors are ``HEX`` format but dont use ``#`` because wm parsing ``#`` as comment.
+Colors are ``HEX`` format but dont use ``#`` because wm parsing ``#`` as comment. if colors somehow failed to parse fallback colors described ahead

 ### Layout Settings